-As a student at Selmar, our trainers will support, guide and motivate you throughout your training journey.
+As a student at Selmar, our passionate and experienced trainers will support, guide and motivate you throughout your training journey.

 Our team is made up of 35+ trainers with industry skills, experience and passion to share with you.
 Selmar trainers are focused on providing training that suits your individual needs, helping you to reach your full potential and achieve your training and career goals.
 Get to know more about our trainers, including their qualifications, experience and personal career journeys.